Find 8+ easy Halloween dessert recipes to celebrate this spooky season!

 Tis the season!
 Enjoy your apples as homemade caramel apples.
 While I swear by cooking the caramel to 235°F (113°C) for this particular caramel recipe, cooking the caramel closer to 240°F (116°C) will help the caramel stick to the apple better for the caramel apples.
 Anywhere between the two is the Soft Ball Stage, perfect for apple coating.

 These pumpkin cupcakes have been the most popular recipe this season.
-They’re super moist, soft, and double as pumpkin muffins.
+They’re super moist, soft, and perfectly spiced.
+How about a version suitable for breakfast?
+Try my simply pumpkin muffins instead.

 And If You’re Decorating Cookies…